Kidney Stones Symptoms And Treatments

 Kidney stones are a fairly common condition that tend to affect people more during middle age (aged 30-60 years).
 Stones can form in one or both kidneys and quite often can just pass through the urinary system undetected and without causing any pain.
 Sometimes large stones can get blocked and cause considerable pain called renal colic.
 In this instance a treatment to break up the stone or surgery may be required.

-Symptoms Of Kidney Stones
+What Are The Symptoms Of Kidney Stones

 Small stones are unlikely to cause you much of a problem.
 Symptoms don’t usually occur until the kidney stone has got to a size where it becomes stuck in either the kidney, ureters or urethra.
 A stone blocking the ureter can also cause a kidney infection to develop, which can cause a different set of symptoms.